Transport protection rules

 Persistent protection of email attachments

-Users send business critical information and PII in email attachments using common Microsoft Office file formats such as Microsoft Office Word, Excel, and PowerPoint.
-All of these file formats support persistent protection via IRM, and you can make sure that the business critical information and PII in these documents are properly protected.
+Users send business-critical information and personal information in email attachments using common Microsoft Office file formats such as Microsoft Office Word, Excel, and PowerPoint.
+All of these file formats support persistent protection via IRM, and you can make sure that the business-critical information and personal information in these documents are properly protected.
 Transport protection rules apply the same protection to email messages and attachments in supported file formats.